nuitrcs/r-online-2020/README.md

 Notes:

 * If you see a reference to the stringsAsFactors option for read.csv(): it defaults to TRUE for R versions < 4 but FALSE for R 4.0.0 and later.
-Most materials have not yet been updated to reflect this change because R 4.0.0 is recent.
+Some materials have not yet been updated to reflect this change.

 ### Exercises